 It’s the work of Chilean-born artist Jorge Selarón.
 He decorated the 125-metre staircase with tiles in the colours of the Brazilian flag, as a tribute to Brazil’s people.

-Read my full guide to backpacking Rio de Janeiro, including more activity recommendations, here.
+Read my full guide to Rio de Janeiro, including more accommodation and activity recommendations, here.

 Week 3 (continued): Iguazu Falls